xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 Assembling query strings in JavaScript has been error-prone when using simple string concatenation, especially because plain JavaScript strings do not have multiline-support, and because of potential parameter injection issues.
-While multiline query strings can be assembled with ES6 template strings since ArangoDB 2.5, and query bind parameters are there since ArangoDB 1.0 to prevent parameter injection, there was no JavaScript-y solution to combine these.
+While multiline query strings can be assembled with ES6 template strings since AvocadoDB 2.5, and query bind parameters are there since AvocadoDB 1.0 to prevent parameter injection, there was no JavaScript-y solution to combine these.

-ArangoDB 2.7 now provides an ES6 template string generator function that can be used to easily and safely assemble AQL queries from JavaScript.
+AvocadoDB 2.7 now provides an ES6 template string generator function that can be used to easily and safely assemble AQL queries from JavaScript.
 JavaScript variables and expressions can be used easily using regular ES6 template string
 substitutions: